Don't Knock! Rowhammer at the Backdoor of DNN Models: Backdoor Injection using Rowhammer

-where "$n_{0\rightarrow1}$" and "$n_{0\rightarrow1}$" are the average numbers of faulty memory cells in a page, flipable in the direction from $0$ to $1$ and $1$ to $0$ respectively, which are device-dependent values, "$k$" and "$l$" are number of bit locations which need to be flipped in the direction from $0$ to $1$ and $1$ to $0$ respectively, and "$S$" is the total number of bits in a page.
-Previous research shows that $n_{0\rightarrow1}$" and "$n_{0\rightarrow1}$" are almost equal to each other.
+where "$n_{0\rightarrow1}$" and "$n_{1\rightarrow0}$" are the average numbers of faulty memory cells in a page, flippable in the direction from $0$ to $1$ and $1$ to $0$ respectively, which are device-dependent values, "$k$" and "$l$" are number of bit locations which need to be flipped in the direction from $0$ to $1$ and $1$ to $0$ respectively, and "$S$" is the total number of bits in a page.
+Previous research~\cite{mus2020quantumhammer} shows that $n_{0\rightarrow1}$" and "$n_{1\rightarrow0}$" are almost equal to each other.
 Therefore, Equation~\ref{eq:prob} can be reduced as,

-It takes 94 minutes to profile 128MB of memory but this is done offline before the victim even starts running.
-Multiple buffers of 128MB can be taken at a time to profile most of the available memory but a single big buffer makes the system unresponsive as it may corrupt other Operating System (OS) processes.
-Figure \ref{fig:profile_page} shows the sparsity of the bit flips in the profiled 128MB buffer and one of the 4KB pages in an actual DRAM.
-Among all the available Rowhammer tools, Hammertime gives the most number of bit flips as shown by \cite{tatar2018defeating}.
-For hammering the target rows, we use the instruction sequence given in Listing~\ref{lst:rowhammer}.
-Note that we do not use~\texttt{mfence} instruction which increases the number of flips tremendously as the Rowhammer instruction sequence becomes faster.
+It takes 94 minutes to profile 128MB of memory, but this is done offline before the victim starts running.
+Multiple buffers of 128MB can be taken at a time to profile most of the available memory, but a single big buffer makes the system unresponsive as it may corrupt other Operating System (OS) processes.
+Figure \ref{fig:profile_page} shows the sparsity of the bit flips in the profiled 128MB buffer and one of the 4KB pages in DDR3 and DDR4 DRAM chips.

-Although we use state-of-the-art memory hammering techniques, we have found 67 bit flips per DRAM row, on average, which means approximately 34 bit flips in a 4KB page (2 pages per row).
+Although we use state-of-the-art memory hammering techniques, we have found 34 bit flips in a 4KB page in DDR3.
 Overall, in the 128MB buffer, we have found 381,962 bit flips which are just \textbf{0.036\%} of the total cells in the buffer, as illustrated in Figure \ref{fig:profile_page}.
-Hence, assuming a specific sequence of bit flips within a page like in previous research is highly unrealistic.
+For profiling DDR4, we use a 15-sided Rowhammer attack.
+We tested 6 different DDR4 chips and averaged the number bit flips per page for each device.
+We also calculated the average number of bit flips per page for the memory profiles published by earlier work~\cite{tatar2018defeating} and summarized the results in Table~\ref{tab:flip_profiles}.